lalbrizzo/COVID-19-models-and-forecast-/README.md

 ) and as of 22/03/2020 have to be manually downloaded.

-The main file is a Jupyter notebook and requires some standard Python libraries, do not hesitate to contact me if you encounter any probleme.
+The main file is a Jupyter notebook and requires some standard Python libraries, do not hesitate to contact me if you encounter any problem.